Running Network Simulations with BMTK#

 log_file

-Name of file where any BMTK messages will be written to.
-If the file name has a relative path then file will be saved underneath output_dir.
-If value is set to false or none then no log file will be created during simulation.
+Name of the file to which BMTK messages will be written.
+If the file name has a relative path, file will be saved underneath output_dir.
+If the value is set to false or none then no log file will be created during simulation.

 none